sigsum/sigsum/policy-maintenance.md

 ## Policy name including year and sequence number

 A builtin named policy should not change once it has been released.
-Therefore, when a change is desired a new policy name is used, based on the year and with a new sequence number.
+Therefore, when a change is desired, a new policy name is used based on the year and with a new sequence number.
 The first policy in a given year gets the sequence number 1.
 As an example, `sigsum-generic-2026-3` would mean the third `sigsum-generic-` policy published during 2026.